-An ANSI Standard states that it is the installer's responsibility to ensure that eyewash stations are placed in accessible locations that require no more than 10 seconds to reach from the hazard.
-This means that eyewash units must be placed on the same level as the hazard with a path of travel free of obstructions such as pallets, ladders, boxes, etc. that could inhibit the use of the equipment within the required 10 second limit.
+The ANSI standard states that it is the installer's responsibility to ensure that eyewash stations are placed in accessible locations that require no more than 10 seconds to reach from the hazard.
+This means that eyewash units must by placed on the same level as the hazard with a path of travel free of obstructions such as pallets, ladders, boxes, etc. that could inhibit the use of the equipment within the required 10 second limit.
 ANSI guidelines suggest a full 15 minutes of flushing before seeking further medical help.

-As noted earlier, the person requiring the use of an eyewash device frequently needs assistance to his/her way to the eyewash device.
-This process is best accomplished by two people, each taking an arm of the injured person and quickly leading him or her to the nearest eyewash device.
+As noted earlier, the person requiring the use of an eyewash device frequently needs assistance to find his/her way to the device.
+This is best accomplished by two people, each taking an arm of the injured person and quickly leading him/her to the nearest eyewash device.